ladybug-tools/spider/pages/gbxml-viewer-support-issues-wish-list.md

 ## Current Issues with gbXML Viewer

+2018-04-30 ~ App/ Application: drag and drop not working 2018-04-30 ~ App/ApplicationL Menu left drag: also dragging in-world menu 2018-04-30 ~ SET: update 'visibility toggles' panel to 'show hide' panel 2018-04-30 ~ SET: When you explode space every click moves space right quite far 2018-04-30 ~ SET: can only cut sections along north/south plane 2018-04-30 ~ ANA: add delete sun path
+2018-04-30 ~ ANA: add ground toggle
+2018-04-30 ~ RAN: add delete sun range
+2018-04-30 ~ RAN: add ground toggle
+2018-04-30 ~ CAM: add ability to toggle cameras 2018-04-30 ~ REP/ Reports: Openings: Add internal doors to items that may be viewed 2018-04-30 ~ REP/ Reports: Openings: Add zoom to opening

 2018-04-11 ~ 3D Model / In-world display

 When openings are being displayed with partial opacity, then surfaces behind an opening may appear to disappear> Solution: toggle the visibility of openings.
 This is a limitation of Three.JS and WebGL defaults and is likely to take some time to fix.

 2018-04-11 ~ HUD

-R12: If an elemeent has no existing CAD Object ID, then you cannot eit or add a AD Object ID.
+R12: If an element has no existing CAD Object ID, then you cannot eit or add a AD Object ID.
 To be fixed in R13.

 2018-04-02 ~ HUD